chengyuwu-98/gcpdelivery/README.md

 #### Welcome to have a try and ask for help if it shows you are in depression currently!
 data used for building the ML model: http://www2.psy.unsw.edu.au/dass/
 ## Demo
+#### See how to use and build up this application in the demo: https://youtu.be/0x8HoqtkaV4
 ## Website navigation
 When opening the website, there are total 36 questions you need to answer, which will take less than 5 minites.
 The default answer for each question is first one, and you need to circle the option that you agree most.